StrTux/Custom-UI-Components/README.md

-# custom-bootstrap-components
-A collection of HTML and CSS files that recreate common Bootstrap components with custom styles.
 # Custom Bootstrap Components

 This project provides a collection of HTML and CSS files that recreate common Bootstrap components with custom styles.
 The goal is to offer a more modular and customizable approach by separating the structure (HTML) from the styling (CSS) for each component.